Seanzy/mvp-starter/_PRESS-RELEASE.md

 So I wasn't sending null in as a first param when invoking my callback in SelectAll().
 Now I need to make the messages show up, which means I need to take that data and pass it to each list item.

 There is a div being rendered for each message, but no message is showing up in the divs.
 I keep getting this error about objects are not valid as a React child.
-So then I added a '.toString' and it rendered [object Object] so that's good.
+So then I added a '.toString' and it rendered [object Object] so that's good, but ultimately that didn't work.
+I had to add .message because my schema has the message property.

 Why can't I include a second param to send back a status code in addMessage() item.create line ?

 How do I make my i counter change each time I do a get request?

+Do Mongoose methods automatically send status codes?
+Where are these 200 status codes coming from?

   > show dbs
 admin    0.000GB